ChillarAnand/avilpage.com/2022/12/change-kafka-log-dir-format.md

 $ kafka-start-server /path/to/server.properties
 ```

 Since I have changed log directory all older messages are lost.
 Since I am doing this on my local machine, it is fine.
-Need to revisit it to debug futher.
+Need to revisit it to debug further.